 The Group recognizes transfers between levels of the fair value hierarchy as of the end of the reporting period during which the transfer has occurred.
-There were no significant transfers between Level 1 and Level 2 and vice versa.
+There were no transfers between Level 1 and Level 2 and vice versa.

-Level 3 financial assets mainly consist of unquoted shares.
+Level 3 financial assets mainly consist of investments in capital and unquoted shares.
 Valuation is based on valuation method which includes unobservable inputs.